ShihaoSW/Solution_Paths/README.md

 # Solution Paths

-Some sample codes to compute and compare the solution paths in R.
+Some sample codes to compute and compare the solution paths using R.

 **Competitors**: LASSO, SCAD, MCP and L0 methods (best subset selection, one/two stage IHT, L0L2).